Pomax/custom-graphics-element/README.md

 - `TAU` - equal to 2π, because you constantly need this value when doing graphics programming.

 ## General globals

+The following variables are available:

+- `width` - the width of your graphic, in pixels.
+- `height` - the height of your graphic, in pixels.
+- `playing` - a boolean indicating whether this graphic is currently running in animated mode or not.
+- `frame` - the current frame's number.
+Every time `draw` runs, this number will increase by 1.
+- `frameDelta` - the time in milliseconds since the previous frame finished drawing.
+- `pointer` - an object representing the mouse/stylus/touch input "cursor".
+- `keyboard` - an object that tracks which keys are currently being pressed.
+- `currentPoint` - when using movable points, this will represent the movable point under the pointer, if there is one.

+The following constants are available:

 - `AUTO`
 - `ALPHABETIC` - used in vertical text alignment